Abrei852/Portfolio-Gatsby-Strapi/README.md

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your new site’s directory.

     ```shell
        cd my-hello-world-starter/
+    ```

+    Next run npm install, this will install the neccessary components within the project.

+    ```shell
+    npm install
+    ```

+    You can now start up your project and view it locally

+    ```shell

     gatsby develop
     ```